linuxatlas/atlas-server-docker/README.md

     * Make sure to replace the placeholder SeamlessIP with your public IP
     * For debugging purposes I recommend not using `-d` but instead using `--rm -it` which will give real-time console output.
-    * The above example uses `--net=host`, which means the containers networking stack is the hsots.
-This is the easiest way to et things up, but by no means the only way.
+    * The above example uses `--net=host`, which means the containers networking stack is the hosts.
+This is the easiest way to set things up, but by no means the only way.
-    * If you do not use `--net=host`, you'll need to expose the ports you're using for the server, plus the seamless port,`27000` in the above example.
-Following the example, add these flags to the `docker run...` command: ` --expose 5755 --expose 57555 --expose 27000`
+    * If you do not use `--net=host`, you'll need to expose the ports you're using for the server, plus the SeamlessIP port,`27000` in the above example.
+Following the example, add these flags to the `docker run...` command: `--expose 5755 --expose 57555 --expose 27000`

 * Monitor logs / VNC